Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft6.md

 "The wards work with natural forces instead of fighting them," Lin called back, her theoretical understanding proven by practical demonstration.
 Water that struck the ship's sides parted around runic barriers that guided destructive energy away from vulnerable areas.
 "Traditional magic was always about partnership rather than domination."

-"This is impossible," young Jorik shouted while staring at lightning that curved away from their mast like it was avoiding deliberate contact.
+"This is impossible," young Jorik, the newest crew member, shouted while staring at lightning that curved away from their mast like it was avoiding deliberate contact.
 "Storms don't just decide to leave ships alone."

 "This one does," Greta replied with growing conviction, watching divine will manifest through traditional magic that served protective purposes better than any Church blessing she'd ever witnessed.
 "The Light guides truth, wherever it may be found."